 The pressure of the intergalactic medium has little effect on the growth of more massive halos.
-A fraction $\sim f_b^{\cos}$ of the infalling material is expected to be diffuse gas, and thus must shock as it joins the halo.
-At early times and in low-mass halos, post-shock cooling is rapid and the accretion shock is very close to the central object, which thus gains new material at essentially the free-fall rate.
-At late times and in massive halos, post-shock cooling times exceed halo sound crossing times, the accretion shock moves away from the galaxy, and infalling gas forms a quasi-static hot atmosphere from which it condenses onto the central galaxy through a cooling flow.
+A fraction $\sim f_b^{\rm cos}$ of the infalling material is expected to be diffuse gas, and thus must shock as it joins the halo.
+At early times and in low-mass halos, post-shock cooling is rapid and the accretion shock is very close to the central object, which thus gains new material at essentially the free-fall rate; at late times and in massive halos, post-shock cooling times exceed halo sound crossing times, the accretion shock moves away from the galaxy, and infalling gas forms a quasi-static hot atmosphere from which it condenses onto the central galaxy through a cooling flow (Forcada-Miro & White 1997; Birnboim & Dekel 2003).
 The critical mass separating these two regimes is around $10^{12} M{\odot}$ and is weakly dependent on redshift but strongly dependent on f_b^{\cos} and on the metallicity of the infalling gas (Rees & Ostriker 1977; White & Frenk 1991).
-These rapid infall and quasi-static cooling flow regimes have featured in almost all galaxy formation models of the last two decades (e.g. Kauffmann et al. 1993; Cole et al. 1994; Kauffmann et al. 1999; Somerville & Primack 1999; Cole et al. 2000; Springel et al. 2001; Hatton et al. 2003; Kang et al. 2005; Somerville et al. 2008, and also, of course DLB07) as well as (by construction) in all direct simulations of the galaxy formation process (e.g. Navarro & Steinmetz 1997; Steinmetz 1999; Springel & Hernquist 2003) The simple criterion of White & Frenk (1991) is used to separate the two regimes in most semi-analytic models, and tests with both one-dimensional (Forcada-Miro & White 1997) and three-dimensional (Benson et al. 2001; Yoshida et al. 2002; Cattaneo et al. 2007) simulations have shown it to provide an adequate description.
+These rapid infall and quasi-static cooling flow regimes have featured in almost all galaxy formation models of the last two decades (e.g. Kauffmann et al. 1993; Cole et al. 1994; Kauffmann et al. 1999; Somerville & Primack 1999; Cole et al. 2000; Springel et al. 2001; Hatton et al. 2003; Kang et al. 2005; Somerville et al. 2008, and also, of course DLB07) as well as (by construction) in all direct simulations of the galaxy formation process (e.g. Navarro & Steinmetz 1997; Steinmetz 1999; Springel & Hernquist 2003).
+The simple criterion of White & Frenk (1991) is used to separate the two regimes in most semi-analytic models, and tests with both one-dimensional (Forcada-Miro & White 1997) and three-dimensional (Benson et al. 2001; Yoshida et al. 2002; Cattaneo et al. 2007) simulations have shown it to provide an adequate description.
 More recent numerical work has focussed on the fact that the two regimes can effectively coexist near the transition, with cold gas falling in narrow streams through a hot gas atmosphere or even a galactic wind (see, for example, Fig.2 of Springel & Hernquist (2003) or Dekel et al. (2009)).
+A recent reanalysis by Benson & Bower (2010a) emphasised that the details of how such "cold flows" are treated has little effect on predicted galaxy properties once the necessary strong feedback is included.

 Here we use the simple model of Springel et al. (2001) to estimate the gas cooling rate in the hot halo regime.
 We assume that infalling gas is shock-heated to the virial temperature of the host halo at an accretion shock, and that its distribution interior to this shock is a quasistatic isothermal sphere with density falling as the inverse square of radius.
-The cooling time at each radius can then be calculated as where $\mu m{\rm H}$ is the mean particle mass, k is the Boltzmann constant, $\rho{\rm hot}(r)$ is the hot gas density at radius r, $\Lambda(T{\rm hot}, Z{\rm hot})$ is the temperature- and metallicity-dependent cooling function, and $Z{\rm hot}$ is the metallicity of the hot halo gas. $T{\rm hot} = 35.9 (V{\rm vir}/{\rm km~s^{-1}})^2 {\rm K}$ is the assumed virial temperature of the host halo.
+The cooling time at each radius can then be calculated as where $\mu m{\rm H}$ is the mean particle mass, k is the Boltzmann constant, $\rho{\rm hot}(r)$ is the hot gas density at radius r, $\Lambda(T{\rm hot}, Z{\rm hot})$ is the temperature- and metallicity-dependent cooling function (Sutherland & Dopita 1993), and $Z{\rm hot}$ is the metallicity of the hot halo gas. $T{\rm hot}=35.9(V{\rm vir}/{\rm km~s^{-1}})^2{\rm K}$ is the assumed virial temperature of the host halo.
 For main subhalos, the gas temperature is updated according to the current circular velocity at the virial radius at each snapshot, while for satellite subhalos, we assume the gas temperature to be constant at the value it had when the subhalo was accreted onto its main halo.